mikedh/trimesh/README.md

 * Determine if a mesh is watertight
 * Repair single triangle and single quad holes
 * Uniformly sample the surface of a mesh
-* Numerous utility functions, such as transforming points, unitizing vectors, etc.
+* Numerous utility functions, such as transforming points, unitizing vectors, grouping rows, etc.

 ### Installation:
 The easiest way to install is: